Our recycling centres are still open during current restrictions, but please think about whether your journey is essential.

 - Sighthill HWRC, Bankhead Avenue, EH11 4EA.

-All recycling centres are open for pre booked slots only.
+All recycling centres are open 7 days a week for booked slots only.

 Emergencies or severe weather may cause the centres to close at short notice.